GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 to that repository as depicted in the diagram below.

 In this tutorial, there are instructions for creating packer image for both Linux and Windows.
 Follow the respective steps, depending which type of image you want to build.

+*This tutorial has been updated by ikwak@ in 2020-05 to include building Windows images using Packer*

 ![ push to repository triggers cloud build with packer which builds machine image](https://storage.googleapis.com/gcp-community/tutorials/create-cloud-build-image-factory-using-packer/packer-tutorial.png)